Felbertauern Tunnel (Special Toll)

 Is the Felbertauern Road subject to a route toll?

-Is the Felbertauern route open again?
+Is the Felbertauern Pass open again?

-What is the elevation of the Felbertauern Pass?
+How high is the Felbertauern Pass?

 Michelle Albrecht